CapraLab/pdbmap/README.md

 PDBMap is a (primarily) python command line tool and database interface designed to facilitate the visualization and analysis of genomic features in protein structures.
 This software includes methods for parsing and uploading structural information from the Protein Data Bank, ModBase, and custom protein structural models.
 It also includes methods for parsing and uploading genetic datasets in VCF and BED file formats.
 These datasets are then intersected using BEDTools or MySQL to create a direct mapping between each nucleotide and each associated amino acid in all associated protein structures.
 A schematic overview of the [PDBMap Pipeline](./docs/PDBMapPipeline.png) is provided.

-Once the PDBMap database has been loaded, the PDBMap library can be imported from other projects and used to interface with and analyze genetic data within protein structures.
+Once the PDBMap database has been loaded, the PDBMap library can be imported from other projects and used to interface with and analyze genetic data within solved structures and computational models of human proteins.

 ## PDBMap External Dependencies